tiffzny/tiffzny.github.io/_pages/outreach and media.md

 layout: page
 title: media appearances
 permalink: /outreach-media
-subtitle: <font color='#a0a0a0'>Outreach efforts & media appearances</font>
+description: Outreach efforts & media appearances

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-nav: true
+nav: false
-subtitle: true
+subtitle: false
 ---

 *The list below is not a full list, as I track down media appearances and such from over the years.
 Consider it a work-in-progress.*